Import Multiple Text Files in SQL Server with SSIS in 6 Easy Steps

 Add the CustomerID and the Filename as derived columns

 Step 6.
-Run the SSIS package to import the multiple text files with SSIS and check data in SSMS
+Run the package to Import Multiple Text Files in SQL Server with SSIS and check data in SSMS

-Execute the SSIS loop to import the text files into a single table and add the filename
+Execute the SSIS loop to import multiple text files in SQL Server with SSIS and add the filename

-Execute the SSIS loop to import the text files into a single table
+Execute the SSIS loop to import multiple text files in SQL Server with SSIS

 Clicking in the data flow, we notice that 16 lines are integrated in each iteration.